Standish Hayes O'Grady: Early and education

+Career

 Although qualified as a civil engineer, he is best remembered for Silva Gadelica (two volumes, 1892), a collection of tales from medieval Irish manuscripts.
 He was a friend of antiquaries John O'Donovan and Eugene O'Curry.
 In 1853, he became a founding member of the Ossianic Society.
 He would later become its president in 1855.
 In 1857 he moved to the United States where he remained for 30 years.
 In 1901 he contributed an essay on Anglo-Irish Aristocracy to a collection entitled Ideals in Ireland edited by Augusta, Lady Gregory.

+Death

 He died in England in 1915.
 His Catalogue of the Irish Manuscripts in the British Museum was unfinished on his death and was completed by Robin Flower.